 This module builds upon the foundations set out in the Certificate stage, and provides a financial background for other modules at the Diploma stage.

 International Marketing Planning

 A clear and detailed understanding of International Marketing Planning underpins the whole process of marketing analysis, implementation and control.
-International Marketing Planning is therefore one of the fundamental and most important management functions and philosophies.
-The module reflects this and has been designed to provide students with a clear understanding of the strategic International Marketing Planning process, and of the ways in which marketing is capable of contributing to increase the effective performance of an organisation.
+It is one of the fundamental and most important management functions and philosophies.
+The module has been designed to provide students with a clear understanding of the strategic planning process, and of the ways in which marketing is capable of contributing to increase the effective performance of an organisation.
 In doing this, we focus upon the strategic and tactical management of the marketing function, with a particular emphasis being placed upon issues of marketing excellence, learning from best practice, and market-led strategic change.

 Students are introduced to the role of finance and accountancy in profit seeking firms.
 Key aspects of this module include the study of: